PSYCHOLOGICAL & BEHAVIORAL HEALER | CONSULTANT | STRATEGIST | INTUITIVE | CREATIVITY FACILITATOR |

 ABOUT EMILY VANSONNENBERG, M.A.P.P.

-Emily vanSonnenberg, M.A.P.P. is a formally educated psychological and behavioral healer, strategist, consultant, university course creator and lecturer, and researcher in Positive Psychology.
+Emily vanSonnenberg, M.A.P.P. is a formally educated psychological and behavioral healer, consultant, strategist, intuitive, university course creator and lecturer, and researcher in Positive Psychology.

 She earned her Bachelor of Arts degree from the University of California, Los Angeles, and Master's degree in Applied Positive Psychology from the University of Pennsylvania.
 Emily has conducted research at major institutions on various psychology-related phenomena, and gives lectures, workshops and presentations around the world.